FRACerqueira/PipeAndFilter/docs/index.md

 [![Downloads](https://img.shields.io/nuget/dt/PipeAndFilter)](https://www.nuget.org/packages/PipeAndFilter/)

-**Pipeline control for .NET Core with flexible conditions for each step (pipe) and the ability to parallel execute tasks over a pipe.
+**PipeAndFilter component for .NET Core with flexible conditions for each step (pipe) and the ability to parallel execute tasks over a pipe.
 .**